 Below the Surface

 Sometimes it just hurts.
-And think it's ok to feel hurt without knowing exactly why or what we're going to do about it.
+And I think it's okay to feel hurt without knowing exactly why or what we're going to do about it.
 Without spinning a great big story about the pain or doing our damnedest to cope.
 It's ok to totally be intimate with it.
 To feel it rising up from the center of the chest, burning with wild intensity, so close that it appears to be engulfing you.

 I'm sometimes surprised to be sitting in meditation and then to suddenly get hit with a massive wave of emotional pain.
 And that's exactly what happened today.